-Transoral Incisionless Fundoplication (TIF®) with EsophyX® Procedurecialist in Merced, CA
+Transoral Incisionless Fundoplication (TIF) with EsophyX® Procedure Q&A

-Get relief from GERD with the TIF procedure.
-Dr. Alfred Johnson MD offers safe and effective TIF procedures in Merced, CA, and surrounding areas.
-For more information, call us or schedule an appointment.
+Are you experiencing symptoms such as heartburn, chest pain, or acid regurgitation?
+Get relief from GERD with the TIF procedure as Dr. Alfred Johnson MD offers safe and effective TIF procedures in Merced, CA, and surrounding areas.
+Dr. Johnson has specialization in initial surgical management of GERD and in the surgical management of patients who have failed a previous anti-reflux procedure.
+For more information, contact us or schedule an appointment.
 We are conveniently located at 240 East 13th Street Merced, CA 95341.

 For most people, changing their lifestyle is enough to control the symptoms of gastroesophageal reflux disease (GERD).
 However, for some, the frequent heartburn, difficulty swallowing, and other unpleasant symptoms aren’t affected by these changes.
 Sometimes, medication isn’t enough, and surgery is necessary.
 Traditionally, surgery for GERD is invasive and unpleasant, but Dr. Alfred M. Johnson provides Merced, CA and the nearby region with a minimally invasive treatment known as Transoral Incisionless Fundoplication (TIF®) with EsophyX®.